piotrmurach/tty-box/README.md

 #### 2.8.4 error

-To draw an information type box around your content use `info`:
+To draw an error type box around your content use `error`:

 ```ruby
 box = TTY::Box.error("Deploying application")